arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

+= 1.10 =

+* Fixed problems with Firefox for Android which needs `button` elements to handle the UI properly.

 = 1.9 =

-Modified CSS rules to make sure that the lightbox is not covered by other elements.
+* Modified CSS rules to make sure that the lightbox is not covered by other elements.

 = 1.8 =